TEL: Low-Latency Failover Traffic Engineering in Data Plane: Acknowledgment

-\begin{IEEEbiography}[{ }] {Mauro Conti} received his M.Sc. and his Ph.D. in Computer Science from Sapienza University of Rome, Italy, in 2005 and 2009.
-He has been Visiting Researcher at GMU (2008, 2016), UCLA (2010), UCI (2012, 2013, 2014), TU Darmstadt (2013), UF (2015), and FIU (2015, 2016).
-In 2015 he became Associate Professor, and Full Professor in 2018.
+\begin{IEEEbiography}[{ }] {Mauro Conti} is Full Professor at the University of Padua, Italy.
+He is also affiliated with TU Delft and University of Washington, Seattle.
+He obtained his Ph.D. from Sapienza University of Rome, Italy, in 2009.
+After his Ph.D., he was a Post-Doc Researcher at Vrije Universiteit Amsterdam, The Netherlands.
+In 2011 he joined as Assistant Professor the University of Padua, where he became Associate Professor in 2015, and Full Professor in 2018.
+He has been Visiting Researcher at GMU, UCLA, UCI, TU Darmstadt, UF, and FIU.
 He has been awarded with a Marie Curie Fellowship (2012) by the European Commission, and with a Fellowship by the German DAAD (2013).
-His main research interest is in the area of security and privacy.
-In this area, he published more than 300 papers in topmost international peer-reviewed journals and conference.
-He is Associate Editor for several journals, including IEEE Communications Surveys \& Tutorials, IEEE Transactions on Network and Service Management, and IEEE Transactions on Information Forensics and Security.
-He is Senior Member of the IEEE.
+His research is also funded by companies, including Cisco, Intel, and Huawei.
+His main research interest is in the area of Security and Privacy.
+In this area, he published more than 350 papers in topmost international peer-reviewed journals and conferences.
+He is Area Editor-in-Chief for IEEE Communications Surveys \& Tutorials, and Associate Editor for several journals, including IEEE Communications Surveys \& Tutorials, IEEE Transactions on Dependable and Secure Computing, IEEE Transactions on Information Forensics and Security, and IEEE Transactions on Network and Service Management.
+He was Program Chair for TRUST 2015, ICISS 2016, WiSec 2017, ACNS 2020, and General Chair for SecureComm 2012, SACMAT 2013, CANS 2021, and ACNS 2022.
+He is Senior Member of the IEEE and ACM.
+He is member of the Blockchain Expert Panel of the Italian Government.
+He is Fellow of the Young Academy of Europe.
 For additional information: \url{http://www.math.unipd.it/~conti/}. \end{IEEEbiography}